IPL 2020: MS Dhoni’s strange tactics against Rajasthan Royals kickstart a heated debate

 On Twitter, too, there were many who questioned Dhoni’s methods:

-So, what is your opinion on the matter.
-Did Dhoni make a blunder by demoting himself in the batting order or like he said, he should be given more time to settle into the tournament?
+So, what is your opinion on the matter: did Dhoni make a blunder by demoting himself in the batting order or like he said, he should be given more time to settle into the tournament?